 ADVICE ABOUT TIMING

 During the spring semester, work out a schedule for submitting drafts or sections of your thesis to your advisor for comments.
-This is to insure that the thesis in final form is ready for initial submission to the Neuroscience faculty on the due date.
+This is to ensure that the thesis in final form is ready for initial submission to the Neuroscience faculty on the due date.
 The final stages of preparation take more time than you expect!

-- Remember to plan time for making figures, tables, and figure legends, plus preparing the Table of Contents and List of Figures—have someone show you how to use Microsoft Word do this automatically.
+- Remember to plan time for making figures, tables, and figure legends, plus preparing the Table of Contents and List of Figures—have someone show you how to use Microsoft Word to do this automatically.

-- Allow plenty of time to print your thesis if you use a public printer because of the campus-wide rush of other thesis thesis students across majors.
+- Allow plenty of time to print your thesis if you use a public printer because of the campus-wide rush of other thesis students across majors.

 - After reviewing each section, it is very desirable to evaluate a complete copy of your thesis containing your revisions before the final printing.
 Give yourself days rather than hours for duplicating and collating the thesis and submitting it to the faculty.

-- Things often don't go as expected, and without extra time built into your schedule you may not be able to meet the deadline with a document you are happy with.
+- Things often don't go as expected, and without extra time built into your schedule, you may not be able to meet the deadline with a document you are happy with.

 - Perhaps most important: frequently, frequently back up your data and text.